 I completed my Ph.D. in Social Welfare at UCLA and am currently a Postdoctoral Associate in the College of Education at the University of Florida.
 My work centers a liberatory praxis that connects my research, teaching, and activism as I work in various collectives to dismantle the institutional conditions that (re)produce violence and trauma throughout communities and schools.
 My work bridges participatory action research with mixed methods to critically examine dominant frameworks for discussing and addressing violence-related trauma to inform community-driven solutions.
 My work is informed by my experience as a middle school teacher at a zero-tolerance charter school in Brooklyn and as a certified trauma counselor for survivors of violence in Detroit.

-I believe that in order to effectively intervene in and prevent institutional violence and trauma research should seek to transform power relations and increase equity.
-I believe that research should be based in community-driven knowledge and lead to collective action.
-In particular, I have expertise in Photovoice methodology and am currently evaluating social change outcomes following Photovoice projects worldwide.
+I believe that in order to effectively intervene in and prevent institutional causes of harm research should center community knowledge that leads to collective action.
+In particular, I have expertise in photovoice, a participatory action research methodology, and am currently evaluating social change outcomes following the use of photovoice projects worldwide.